Structured Codes for Distributed Matrix Multiplication: Introduction

+Below, we detail two main approaches used in distributed coding for computation: unstructured coding-based approaches (also known as random binning, relying on hashing functions), and structured coding-based approaches that are more directly geared towards leveraging the structure of the computation task.

-\paragraph{Coding for computing} Given two statistically dependent, finite alphabet source variables $X_1$ and $X_2$ separately observed by two transmitters, Slepian and Wolf have provided an unstructured coding technique for the asymptotic lossless compression of the distributed source sequences $X_1^n=\{X_{1i}\}_{i=1}^n$ and $X_2^n=\{X_{2i}\}_{i=1}^n$ that are i.i.d., achieving the necessary and sufficient rate for a receiver to jointly recover $(X_1^n,X_2^n)$, as given by $\RSWsum=H_q(X_1,X_2)$~\cite{SlepWolf1973}.
-Yamamoto has derived the minimum rate at which a source has to compress $X^n$ for distributed computing of $f(X^n,Y^n)$ with side information $Y^n$ at the receiver, with vanishing error~\cite{yamamoto1982wyner}.
-Exploiting K\"orner's characteristic graph $G_X$ and its entropy~\cite{Kor73}, Orlitsky and Roche have devised an unstructured coding scheme to achieve this rate~\cite{OR01}.
-Their scheme is equivalent to performing Slepian-Wolf encoding on the colors of the sufficiently large $n$-th OR powers of $G_X$ given $Y^n$~\cite{feizi2014network}.
-Graph-theoretic techniques~\cite{sefidgaran2011computing,malak2022fractional,malak2023weighted,salehi2023achievable,malak2024multi,malak2024multiAllerton}, and codes with function-dependent distances to correct computational errors~\cite{lenz2023function} have been devised for various computing scenarios.
+\paragraph{Unstructured coding for computing} Most of the early approaches use the idea of {\emph{random binning}} for lossless source coding.
+Focusing on the case of two statistically dependent, finite alphabet source variables $X_1$ and $X_2$ separately observed by two transmitters, the seminal work by Slepian and Wolf~\cite{SlepWolf1973} provided an unstructured coding technique for the asymptotically lossless compression of i.i.d. sequences $X_1^n=\{X_{1i}\}_{i=1}^n$ and $X_2^n=\{X_{2i}\}_{i=1}^n$, and established the well-known result that $\RSWsum=H_q(X_1,X_2)$ is the optimal rate for jointly recovering $(X_1^n,X_2^n)$.
+In some cases though, this sum rate can be significantly reduced when the network's task is to compute a function of the sources rather than to communicate the sources themselves.
+Taking a step towards distributed computing, Yamamoto derived the minimum rate (guaranteeing vanishing probability of error) at which a source has to compress $X_1^n$ for distributed computing of a general function $f(X_1^n,X_2^n)$ with side information $X_2^n$ at the receiver (cf.~\cite{yamamoto1982wyner}).
+Additional related work can also be found in~\cite{Kor73}, where the authors exploit characteristic graphs to derive lower bounds on perfect hashing.
+Drawing on~\cite{Kor73}, the graph-theoretic approaches in~\cite{OR01,malak2022fractional,malak2024multi}, as well as those in~\cite{lenz2023function}, have addressed various computing scenarios.